Polytechnic Institute

 AAI 4103.
 Natural Language Processing.3 Credit Hours.

-(Slashlisted with AAI 5103) Prerequisite: AAI 4303.
+(Slashlisted with AAI 5103) Prerequisite: AAI 3303 or equivalent.
 This course will provide a review of natural language processing (NLP) methods.
 It presents the intuition behind major approaches to NLP problems such as translation.
 Concepts include word corpora, probabilistic methods, and Python libraries including NLTK and SpaCy.
 The course presents generative AI with a focus on transformers and modern tools such as OpenAI.
 No student may earn credit for both 4103 and 5103.
 (Sp)

 AAI 4113.
 Computer Vision and Image Recognition.3 Credit Hours.